vmr1532/hackoctoberfest19_for_newcommers/README.md

 * Add few changes to beginner and beginner1 html files in the `CONTRIBUTORS` directory above
 * create new Html file as yourname.html in that directory as the the modified version of the above html files.
 * Open a pull request to vmr1532/Hacktoberfest_for_beginners.
-* Congrats, you just created your first pull request! </br>
+* Congrats, you just created your first pull request!
+* After some days,your repo will be checked .</br>

 This time you need 4 PULL REQUESTS to complete the challenge!